 - Making sure you can afford to repay a mortgage

 Before we (or any lender) can give you a mortgage, we need to make sure you can afford to pay it back.
-You can use our affordability quick check to do a high level calculation in just a few seconds.
-Or you can use our affordability calculator to get a more accurate idea of what you can afford and what we might be able to lend you based on your income and outgoings.
+You can get a high level calculation using our affordability quick check in a few seconds or you can use our affordability calculator to get a more accurate idea of what you can afford and what we might be able to lend you based on your income and outgoings.

 When to do it: before you start your property search.

 - Finding out how much you could borrow

 When you’ve found a house you want to buy, it’s worth getting a Decision in Principle (DIP) to show you how much you may be able to borrow before you make an offer on it.
 Our DIP involves a ‘soft’ credit check, which won't affect your credit score.

 You’ll have the option to request a DIP once you’ve completed our affordability calculator.
 You can do this straight away or within 30 days of receiving your affordability calculation.

 When to do it: when you’ve found a house and you’re ready to make an offer.